Kadhal Kasakuthaiya: Plot

 The film begins with Diya, a seventeen-year-old girl, studying in high school.
-Diya is the only child for her parents.
+Diya is an only child.
 Diya's father is very fond of her.
 Diya goes to school by cycle with her friend Patricia.
 Arjun is a twenty-five-year-old software engineer.
-He lives in Diya's apartment.
-Diya sees Arjun and is impressed.
+Diya sees Arjun and is impressed by his smoking.
 Diya gets Arjun's number and calls him.
 Diya asks Arjun to meet him.
-Arjun agrees to her.
+Arjun agrees to meet her.
 Arjun gets shocked when he sees Diya.
 A short school-going girl comes and proposes to him.
 After a few days, they meet again.
 Arjun is impressed and proposes to her.
 Arjun's friends scold him for having an affair with a schoolgirl.
 A schoolboy who has a crush on Diya learns about Arjun-Diya's love.
 The schoolboy is angered.
 One day Arjun buys a new dress for Diya.
 He calls Diya to come to his home and try the new dress.
 After school, Diya goes to Arjun's house.
 While Diya is in Arjun's house the schoolboy calls Diya’s father and tells him that Diya is in Arjun's house.
 Diya's father comes to Arjun's house and is angered to see Diya there.
-Diya's father scold her.
+Diya's father scolds her.
 Arjun leaves the town and leaves for another place.
 Diya is heartbroken.
-Patricia asks to Arjun's friends about Arjun.
+Patricia asks Arjun's friends about Arjun.
 They said that they didn't know where he went.
-After a few days, Arjun's mother wakes up from coma.
-Diya couldn't do anything except thinking of Arjun.
+After a few days, Arjun's mother wakes up from a coma.
+Diya couldn't do anything except think of Arjun.
 Arjun's mother learns of her son's affair with Diya.
 She agrees to his love.
 Arjun's mother says that it is not a problem to love a young girl and says that she was Diya's age when she got married.

-Then Diya and Arjun doesn't meet each other.
-After few days, Diya faces the Public examination so she focused and concentrated only in studies.
-Here Arjun realizes that him and Diya's love and bonding, he started loving Diya.
-He meets Diya and proposes her also he wishes her to do all exams well, She accepted him.
-Here exams are over, Diya wrote very well in all the exams.
+Then Diya and Arjun don't meet each other.
+After a few days, Diya faces the public examination, so she is focused and concentrated only on her studies.
+Here Arjun realizes that through he and Diya's bonding, he started loving Diya.
+He meets Diya and proposes to her; also he wishes her to do well on all her exams.
+She accepts him.
+Her exams are over, and Diya wrote very well in all the exams.
 Then she completed her school life and entered college.
-There Arjun and Diya loves each other.
+There, Arjun and Diya love each other.

-After marry years, Diya and Arjun got married in front of their families.
+After many years, Diya and Arjun got married in front of their families.